zestia/ember-async-tooltips/README.md

 ### Manual positioning

-Setting the `position` attribute will add `left` and `right` CSS properties based upon the compass points.
+Setting the `position` argument will add `left` and `right` CSS properties based upon the compass points.
 This will position the `tool-tip` around the outside edge of the `tool-tipper` component that caused it to display.

 ```handlebars
   {{tool-tipper/example tooltip=(component "tool-tip/example" position="NW")}}